-HORTICULTURE (Triton and Highland only) 5 periods Year 5 credits GRADES 11-12
+HORTICULTURE (Triton and Highland only)

 Prerequisite: Biology or Lab Biology

 This course invites students interested in growing and maintaining indoor and outdoor plants into work in horticulture, landscape design and maintenance, and floral design.
 The students will experience, first hand, what it is like to run a business in these areas.
 Hands-on experiences will be provided through the use of the greenhouses, school campus, and available community resources.
 This course does NOT fulfill the science graduation requirement.